United States: Economy

 Wealth in the United States is highly concentrated; in 2011, the richest 10% of the adult population owned 72% of the country's household wealth, while the bottom 50% owned just 2%.
 U.S. wealth inequality increased substantially since the late 1980s, and income inequality in the U.S. reached a record high in 2019.
 In 2024, the country had some of the highest wealth and income inequality levels among OECD countries.
-Since the 1970s, there has been a decoupling of U.S. wage gains from worker productivity.
+Since the 1970s, there has been a decoupling of U.S. wage gains from worker productivity, while the economy has become more dominated by financial services and stock trading.
 In 2016, the top fifth of earners took home more than half of all income, giving the U.S. one of the widest income distributions among OECD countries.
-There were about 771,480 homeless persons in the U.S. in 2024.
+There were about 771,480 homeless persons in the U.S. on a single night in January 2024.
 In 2022, 6.4 million children experienced food insecurity.
 Feeding America estimates that around one in five, or approximately 13 million, children experience hunger in the U.S. and do not know where or when they will get their next meal.
 Also in 2022, about 37.9 million people, or 11.5% of the U.S. population, were living in poverty.

 The United States has a smaller welfare state and redistributes less income through government action than most other high-income countries.
-It is the only advanced economy that does not guarantee its workers paid vacation nationally and one of a few countries in the world without federal paid family leave as a legal right.
+It is the only advanced economy that does not guarantee its workers paid vacation nationally and one of a few countries in the world without paid family leave as a legal right.
 The United States has a higher percentage of low-income workers than almost any other developed country, largely because of a weak collective bargaining system and lack of government support for at-risk workers.